tuist/handbook/handbook/people/onboarding.md

 ## Security

+### Training
 To ensure the security of Tuist, you are required to complete the following training modules at [caniphish.com](https://caniphish.com/):
 - Cyber-security
 - Device-security

+### 1Password

+You'll get access to our 1Password vault, which contains all the necessary credentials and information you need to get started at Tuist.
+Make sure to follow the password policy outlined in the [Password Policy](/security/password-policy) document.